chalmerlowe/intro_to_sprinting/class_materials/git_overview.md

 * Understand why git is used in an open source project
 * Use basic git commands to contribute to a project

-# What is git?
-Git is a tool that makes it easy to contribute to projects that other people are working on.
-The project code lives in a central _remote repository_, called the `origin`.
-Programmers pull the project into their own _local repository_, where they can work on adding features and squashing bugs.
-When finished, they push the code back into `origin`, for other contributers to see and pull from.

 # Gitting Started
 ## Introduce yourself to git
 When you contribute to a project, you'll want your name on it.
 The following